dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/singularity/oras-resource-client.md

   insecureSkipVerify: true
 ```

-### Step 2: Pull images through oras resource client {#step-2-pull-images-through-oras-resource-client}
+## ORAS Resource Client downloads images through Dragonfly {#step-2-pull-images-through-oras-resource-client}

-Through the above steps, we can start to validate if Dragonfly works as expected.

-And you can pull the image through oras resource client as below:
+And you can pull the image through ORAS Resource Client as below:

 ```shell
 dfget -u "oras://hostname/path/image:tag" -O /path/to/output
 ```

-### Step 3: Validate Dragonfly {#step-3-validate-dragonfly}
+### Verify {#verify}

 You can execute the following command to
 check if the image is distributed via Dragonfly.